-Examples of unlawful acts:
+Examples of impermissible practices:

-Example: A consumer submits a claim under an insurance contract to an insurance company several times in writing.
-The insurance undertaking systematically does not reply to these letters in order to dissuade the consumer from exercising his contractual rights.
-Such conduct is inadmissible according to No. 27 of the Annex to Section 3 (3) UWG-E.
+Example: A consumer repeatedly asserts a claim in writing against an insurance company arising from an insurance contract.
+The insurance company systematically fails to respond to these letters, thereby discouraging the consumer from exercising their contractual rights.
+Such conduct is impermissible according to No. 27 of the Annex to § 3 para.
+3 UWG-E.

 Source: Press release of the Federal Ministry of Justice of 21 May 2008, Published by the Press and Public Relations Department of the Federal Ministry of Justice, Responsible: Eva Schmierer; Editors: Dr. Henning Plöger, Dr. Isabel Jahn, Johannes Ferguson, Ulrich Staudigl, Mohrenstr.
 37, 10117 Berlin, Telephone 01888 580-9030, Fax 01888 580-9046, E-Mail: presse@bmj.bund.de